tripoloski1337/tripoloski1337.github.io/_posts/2023-05-22-Riscv64-ropchain.md

 # Dynamic Analysis

 Since my binary ninja can't decompile the riscv64 elf binary neither my ida.
 So I started by doing some dynamic gdb stuff and blackbox.
+We can use qemu to emulate the riscv64 and gdb-multiarch to debug the binary remotely
+    gdb-multiarch -q ./ropv -ex 'target remote localhost:1235' qemu-riscv64 -g 1235 ./ropv
 I found that we have format string vulnerability on the first input and buffer overflow on the second input, So the plan is simple we can leak the variable address from the first index and leak the canary value from the third index

 <img src="/images/ropv/first.png">